 "Secondary Community Nodes meet a variety of needs and are intended to provide for a broad range and mix of uses in an area of transit-supportive densities.
 The Secondary Community Nodes are designated based on the role they play in the City's nodes and corridors strategy.
 In general, Secondary Community Nodes are nodes along the City's strategic corridors with a concentration of uses at a smaller scale than a Regional Centre.
 Given the function and high visibility of Secondary Community Nodes, special attention to urban design principles is essential.
 Siting buildings to create a sense of street enclosure, locating parking lots to the rear of buildings, screening service entrances and garbage storage, and effective landscaping can aesthetically enhance the appearance of Secondary Community Nodes.
-In order to attract viable, high-quality development, emphasis will also be placed on creating a safe and attractive pedestrian environment, as well as convenient access to public access and greenspace.
+In order to attract viable, high-quality development, emphasis will also be placed on creating a safe and attractive cycling and pedestrian environment, as well as convenient access to public transit and greenspace.
 Additional policies on Urban Design are found in Chapter 14.0."

 - b.
 Adding the following policies: - "1.
 Secondary Community Nodes shall be located on primary transit corridors and shall be planned to promote a local identity and a sense of place unique to that node and its surrounding community. - 2.
-Permitted uses in Secondary Community Nodes may include residential, retail, office, service, institutional, parks and other community-oriented activities. - The mixing of uses should be in the form of either mixed use buildings with ground oriented commercial and institutional uses and residential uses above the second storey, or a mix of uses and buildings on the same development site. - 3.
-Secondary Community Nodes shall be planned to: - a. encourage a pedestrian-friendly built form by locating commercial and other active non-residential uses at grade; - b. be the focal point for expression of community heritage and character; - c. develop at transit-supportive densities; - d. provide residential development primarily in the form of medium and high density buildings, and discouraging single-detached dwellings; - e. provide for a mix of housing types, tenures and affordability;
+Permitted uses in Secondary Community Nodes may include residential, retail, office, service, institutional, recreational, entertainment, parks and community-oriented activities. - 3.
+The mixing of uses should be in the form of either mixed use buildings with ground oriented commercial and institutional uses and residential uses above the second storey, or a mix of uses and buildings on the same development site. - 4.
+Secondary Community Nodes shall be planned to: - a. encourage a cycling and pedestrian-friendly built form by locating commercial and other active non-residential uses at grade; - b. be the focal point for expression of community heritage and character; - c. develop at transit-supportive densities; - d. provide residential development primarily in the form of medium and high density buildings, and discouraging single-detached dwellings; - e. provide for a mix of housing types, tenures and affordability;

-- f. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lower-density neighbourhoods; and, - g. provide mobility choices and associated facilities to encourage alternative active transportation options. - 4.
-Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, pedestrian-friendly built form.
-The City may require a traffic impact study and/or a transportation demand management plan in support of the reduction in parking."

-6. In Section 4.2.4, Regional Corridors, by:
+- f. include, where appropriate, open spaces that are either parks and/or plazas accessible to the public; - g. be designed to implement appropriate transitions of density and uses to facilitate compatibility with surrounding existing lower-density neighbourhoods; and, - h. provide mobility choices and associated facilities to encourage alternative active transportation options. - 5.
+Reductions in parking shall be considered in order to promote a greater mix of uses and a more compact, cycling and pedestrian-friendly built form.
+The City may require a traffic impact study and/or a transportation demand management plan in support of the reduction in parking." - 6.
+In Section 4.2.4, Regional Corridors, by: - a.

-a.
 Adding the following preamble: